Cabin Guide

 Food: Please store your food either in the cooler provided or in the designated food drawer so as to not attract mice.
 Do not leave the cooler outside in the summer.

-Cooking: We have a covered bbq right outside the door which has a burner on it.
-We also have a stovetop inside the cabin.
-Both are attached to the same propane tank, which you will need to turn on outside.
+Cooking: We have a propane stovetop inside the cabin.
+You will need to turn on the propane outside to use it.
 Please also turn off the propane after you leave.

-When using the stove inside, crack the window next to it.
+When using the stove inside, crack the window next to it for your safety.

-Beds: There is a queen bed and a queen futon downstairs and 2 twin floor mattress in the loft.
+Beds: There is a queen bed and a double futon downstairs and 2 twin floor mattress in the loft.
 All bedding is provided and there are plenty of extra blankets.

 Wood Stove: In the winter months, we will try to have a fire started in the wood stove before you arrive.There will be some wood provided next to the stove and more in the shed.
 Please do not use the stove during fire season.